Philip Rubin: Other Activities

-He is also a member of the American Academy's Commission on Language Learning, created to examine the current state of language education in response to a bipartisan request from members of the United States Senate and House of Representatives.
+He was also a member of the American Academy's Commission on Language Learning, created to examine the current state of language education in response to a bipartisan request from members of the United States Senate and House of Representatives.

 Rubin is a member of the Beyond Conflict Scientific Advisory Committee.
 This organization assists leaders in divided societies who are struggling with conflict, reconciliation, and societal change.
 The initiative explores how insights from cognitive science and neuroscience can inform the practice of conflict resolution and diplomacy.

 In May 2015 Rubin served as a judge for the DARPA Robotics Challenge (DRC) Robots4Us Student Video Contest and was an invited participant in the activities at the DRC Finals in June 2015.

 On May 26–27, 2016 Rubin was a participant in the first ever White House Foster Care and Technology Hackathon.

 From 2016 through 2019, Rubin served as Director and Treasurer of iGIANT (impact of Gender/Sex on Innovation and Novel Technologies), founded and led by Dr. Saralyn Mark.

 In Jan.
 2020 Rubin was named as a Board Member Emeritus of iGIANT.